 Every approved project is closely monitored against agreed milestones and deliverables on an ongoing basis throughout the lifetime of the project, for which successful applicants must submit regular progress reports.

-Applicants will be notified of the outcome of the pre-proposal phase in March 2020, and successful applicants asked to submit a full proposal by late April.
+Applicants will be notified of the outcome of the pre-proposal phase in mid-December 2020, and successful applicants asked to submit a full proposal by February 7, 2021.

 General terms and conditions

-The Strategy Fund operates under the management of the AOFB which, as the sole decision-making body, retains all rights to approve, reject or request amendments to any application at its discretion.
+The SF operates under the management of the AOFB which, as the sole decision-making body, retains all rights to approve, reject or request amendments to any application at its discretion.
 The decisions of the AOFB are final and binding.

 Successful applicants are exclusively responsible for the management and supervision of project personnel, in accordance with applicable legal and regulatory requirements including local laws and regulations.

 Intellectual Property (IP)

 If the SF funds a project for which IP already exists, any such IP shall be licensed to the AO in a separate agreement as a pre-requisite to obtain funding.
 If a project is fully funded by the SF, it is expected that ownership and/or rights for commercial valorisation of new IP resulting from it will belongs to the AO.
 Exceptions to this rule are possible and will be negotiated before the final project's approval.